Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

+The decision-making process in this study involves both the platform and EV drivers.
+The platform makes planning decisions ($x^k_{i,t}$) and operational decisions ($q_{ij,t},r_{ij,t},N^v_{i,t}$), based on which EV drivers decide their charging locations and modes through $f^k_{ij,t}$.
+These decisions not only influence endogenous variables such as $\Lambda_{i,t}$, $\lambda^k_{i,t}$, and $w^k_{i,t}$ but also determine the fleet size:

-where the left-hand side represents energy consumption and the right-hand side represents the power input to the entire fleet.
-The first four terms on the left-hand side account for EVs in operations, while the last two terms correspond to EVs on the way to charging and battery swapping stations.
+where the first four terms represent EVs in operations, while the last two terms account for the total number of EVs traveling to, waiting at, and being served in charging and battery swapping stations.
+The platform's revenue at each stage from ride-hailing services can be then represented as